GaloisInc/grift/README.md

 Current Status
 ===

-We currently support RV{32|64}IMA, with M-mode privileged instructions.
+We currently support RV{32|64}IMAFD, with M-mode privileged instructions.
 Exceptions are modeled incompletely; the bare minimum to run user-level code with traps is supported.

-Coming soon: support for floating point F/D extensions.
-I have created Haskell bindings to John Hauser's SoftFloat library, which we will use for simulation backends, and I am working on the subtleties of how to elegantly use Haskell's type system to conditionally support the floating point registers (this is the only extension for which there is additional state that we are supporting).
+We are passing all the following tests in simulation:

+- rv32ui
+- rv64ui
+- rv32um
+- rv64um
+- rv32ua (except lrsc)
+- rv64ua (except lrsc)
+- rv32uf
+- rv64uf
+- rv32ud
+- rv64ud

+Coming soon: support for the C (compressed) extension.

 Coming soon: configuration argument or file that lets you configure the GRIFT simulator to a particular RISC-V instance: RV32IM, RV64IMAFD, etc. Ultimately,